santiagosan93/kiwi_challenge/README.md

 2009-12-01T06:59:22Z,1q2w3e4r,gateway,offline

-the first columns as you can see are the headers and the rest is information corresponding to those headers
+the first row as you can see are the headers and the rest is information corresponding to those headers
 .